benhenshaw/rhythm/doc/final.md

 ### Graphical Data
 Graphical data for reproduction on a video screen is often handled in pixels.
 These pixels can have a number of separate components, each of which representing some *primary* colour.
 These primaries are mixed to produce a final colour.
 One can also use an index-based method, in which a table of colours is kept, and bitmap images have an index at each location referring to a colour from the table.
 As I did not know what direction the art style would take, and what concerns the graphical system would have, I decided that I would use a very flexible format: RGBA.
 This format is very common; it has four channels for the primaries, red, green, and blue, and a channel for alpha which is used for blending colours for transparency.
 While this storage format is larger than others, it is simple to manipulate, and supports a large number of possible colours.

 In order to display the data on screen, pixels need to be sent to the graphical hardware to be output.
 This process can be done in many ways, but I intended to use a buffer which would be regularly updated and sent off to be displayed.
 This buffer has its own format, and if this format differs from the format used by my renderer conversions would need to be made.
-Using the RGBA format helps avoid this, as this is a format natively supported by lots of graphics hardware and software.
+Using the RGBA format helps avoid this, as this is a format natively supported by lots of graphics hardware and software -- this is another major reason why I chose to use this format for graphical assets.
 I also intended to use a low resolution buffer, as this more closely matches the games I took inspiration from, and also lowers the performance requirements of some aspects of the rendering.

 ### Audio Data
 To play sounds digitally from a speaker, one needs to produce vibrations by setting the speaker's position rapidly.
 This can be done on-the-fly, meaning the speaker positions are generated by the software itself (synthesis).
 This can also be done by using a set of pre-recorded positions.
 While I did want to perform some audio synthesis, I also knew that I would need to handle pre-recorded sounds.

 Audio formats (when not compressed) are relatively simple, in that they are usually just a buffer of numbers.
 But, this still leaves room for incompatibility as there are many ways to store a number on a computer (not to mention endianness[^3]).
-As with pixel data, I decided that I would support one of the more flexible and high quality formats: 32-bit floating point.
-Within the audio mixer, I intended to use a floating point format to simplify the mixing process.
-As I was less constrained by storage and memory space than developers on other platforms, I decided that it would be reasonable to store my audio recordings in this format on disk, and load them into the process without conversion, where they can be used directly by the mixer.
+As with pixel data, I decided that I would support one of the more flexible and high quality formats for storing audio: 32-bit floating point.
+Within the audio mixer I intended to use a floating point format regardless as it simplifies the mixing process, as mixing using integers requires implementing a method to handle overflow.

 [^3]: The order in which bytes are stored within the register of a computer -- whether it starts with the *big end* or the *small end*.
+The term was originally used in reference to the book Gulliver's Travels, wherein two tribes of people wage war over which end of a boiled egg one should crack open first -- the big end or the small.

+While 32-bit float is a relatively large format -- audio such as that on a CD is commonly in 16-bit format -- I was less constrained by storage and memory space than developers on other platforms, and I decided that it would be reasonable to store my audio recordings in this format on disk, loading them into the process without conversion where they can be used directly by the mixer.

 Along with the format of each audio sample, there is the concern of the frequency of samples.
 Frequency has a major affect on the range of pitch that can be expressed by the data.
 48KHz is the frequency used by DVD audio, and is widely supported by consumer computers.
 44.1KHz is also very common, being the format of CD audio, having slightly lower fidelity but smaller storage space per second of audio.
 As I did not expect to have large amounts of audio data, and am also not hard-bound by storage space, I chose to use 48KHz audio.

 ### User Input Data
 User input differers greatly from the other forms of data being input into the program.
 Input is concerned with timing -- and the process's ability to react quickly to it -- as much as it is with content.
-As I decided to construct a 'one button' game for this project, so I was even less concerned with what button the player is pressing, but mainly the time at which they pressed.
+As I decided to construct a 'one button' game for this project, I was even less concerned with what button the player is pressing, but mainly the exact time at which they pressed.

 ### File Formats
 As I intended to not rely on libraries for as many aspects of the project as possible, I also sought to write custom file readers.
 These file readers were intended to be simple, but facilitate all the features needed by the game.
-Ideally, the file formats used would specify enough information such that the file reader could check that all of the data has been read in successfully.
-I decided to utilised a common file format for bitmap graphics called Portable Arbitrary Map (an extension of Portable Pixel Map[^4]), and a custom audio format inspired by this bitmap format.
+Ideally, the file formats used would specify enough information in their headers such that the file reader could check that all of the data had been read in successfully.
+I decided to utilise a common file format for bitmap graphics called Portable Arbitrary Map (an extension of Portable Pixel Map[^4]) as it is simple to generate and parse, and to use a custom audio format inspired by this bitmap format.

+[^4]: Both of these formats are part of the wider Netpbm family of file formats.

 ### Management of Assets
 Video games built for platforms which are purpose built to run them have a very different approach to the management of assets (such as image and sound data).
 On the Game Boy Advance -- the console on which Rhythm Tengoku and WarioWare run -- all assets must be stored on the 'GamePak'; a small cartridge that slots into the console itself.
 Once the game has booted up, any assets stored on the cart are accessible via mapped memory.
 This means that assets are not loaded in at will as games on other platforms need to do.
 Video games developed for a Windows computer, for example, may need to load data from any number of files into the virtual memory of the process in order to access them.
 This process requires significantly more effort, although there are many approaches with their own costs and benefits.

-[^4]: Both of these formats are part of the wider Netpbm family of file formats.

 ### Platform Layer
 I sought to target Windows, macOS, and Linux for this project.
 I intended to implement the project atop the SDL2 platform layer to help facilitate development across multiple platforms.
 Once the project was more mature, I would replace the features used from this library with custom code on each platform.
-This platform layer provides -- among other things -- a way to create a window, open the audio device (via callback or buffer queueing), and handle user input via an event queue.
+This platform layer provides -- among other things -- a way to create a window, open an audio device (via callback or buffer queueing), and handle user input via an event queue.
 In order to implement my own platform layer, I would need to implement separate methods of handling each of these things on each platform, and I felt that this was lower priority that other aspects of the project, so I left it as a possible goal for later on.

 \newpage